Performance overview

 In general, both the read and write throughputs of a Spanner instance scale linearly as you add more compute capacity (nodes or processing units) to the instance.
 For example, if a single-region Spanner instance with 2 nodes can provide up to 45,000 reads per second, then a single-region Spanner instance with 4 nodes can provide up to 90,000 reads per second.

-If you are not seeing desired performance for your workload from Spanner, see troubleshooting performance regressions for information about common causes.
+If you aren't seeing the expected performance for your workload from Spanner, see troubleshooting performance regressions for information about common causes.

 Increased storage

-For select Spanner regional and multi-region instance configurations, each node (1,000 processing units) of compute capacity in the instance has an increased storage capacity of 10 TB.
-The following table provides the instance configurations with increased storage available:
+For all Spanner regional, dual-region, and multi-region instance configurations, each node (1,000 processing units) of compute capacity in the instance has an increased storage capacity of 10 TB.

 Performance for typical workloads